aljazerzen/lutra/website/docs/language.md

 ```

 Pipelines are alternative notation for function call which
 are more convenient for chaining.
-The notation consistes of
+The notation consists of
 parenthesis that contain expressions separated by pipe symbol `|`.
 Using a pipe symbol between two expressions is syntactically equivalent
 to using the first expression as the first argument to the call of the second